pesto-students/sector17-N2-theta/README.md

 - Run `npm run server` to start project on http://localhost:3001
 - Run `npm run deploy` to deploy on firebast hosting

+You can set the port in firebase.json file or default will be http://localhost:3001

 # Note: When you execute the deploy command after deployment complete the public URL for the server will display on command promte